adelejackson/adelejackson.github.io/index.md

 ---
 <img src="files/profile_2023.jpg" alt="Headshot of me.
 Photo credit: Stefan Friedl." title="Headshot of me.
 Photo credit: Stefan Friedl." width=197 height=172 >

 I am a PhD student in the [topology group](https://www.maths.ox.ac.uk/groups/topology) at the University of Oxford, supervised by [Marc Lackenby](http://people.maths.ox.ac.uk/lackenby/).
-I expect to defend my thesis in early 2024.
+I will defend my thesis in early 2024.
+In February I will be moving to the University of Sydney, Australia.

 I am broadly interested in low-dimensional topology, geometric group theory and algorithms.
 I am currently working on algorithms around Seifert fibered spaces.